StratCap Digital REIT Investor Losses & Leadership Exit

 About StratCap Digital Infrastructure REIT

-Formerly known as Strategic Wireless Infrastructure Fund II, StratCap focuses on acquiring and managing digital infrastructure assets, including cell towers, data centers, rooftop easements, and fiber networks.
-The company currently owns 41 communication towers, two data centers, and 61 tenant leases, along with a 51% interest in a joint venture portfolio of 139 towers and more than 200 leases.
+Formerly known as Strategic Wireless Infrastructure Fund II, StratCap Digital Infrastructure REIT focuses on acquiring and managing digital infrastructure assets, including cell towers, data centers, wireless easements, and fiber networks.
+In December 2025, the REIT sold a portfolio of 48 wireless towers for approximately $55.1 million.
+It continues to hold two data centers directly and a 51% joint-venture interest in roughly 150 additional cell tower sites.

 Risks of Non-Traded REITs

 - Liquidity Risk: Unlike publicly traded REITs, non-traded REIT shares are illiquid.
-Investors may be unable to sell their positions easily if values decline.
+Investors may be unable to sell their positions easily, particularly while a strategic alternatives review is pending.

 - Valuation Risk: NAV is based on appraisals and financial assumptions.
-Even small decreases may signal changes in underlying property performance or market conditions.
+Continued declines may signal changes in underlying property performance or market conditions.

 - High Commissions and Fees: Non-traded REITs often carry significant upfront costs, which can erode investor returns.